Wisemanwiz/Raspberryp-AP-Setup/README.md

 The entire process was completed by rebooting the Raspberry Pi to ensure all changes took effect.

-I hope this summary accurately captures the steps you took in your project!
+I hope this summary accurately captures the steps you will take in your project!

 <h2>Resources Provided</h2>